jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

     { ++it } -> std::same_as<It&>;
 ```

-C++ concepts are not just for **meta-programming**, it is also an elegant way to test your code with the help of your compiler.
+C++ concepts are not just for **meta-programming**.
+It is also an elegant way to test your code with the help of your compiler.
 One could also hope that IDEs will in the future provide a convenient way to generate stubs from a concept.
 Of course, concepts have their limits when it comes to asserting actual runtime behaviour.
 Unit-tests are still your best ally for that!